jasonATindiecentive/dadevelopertest/README.md

 There are a number of options here.
 Each endpoint could be sucured using Basic Auth, Digest Auth, or OAuth.
 Or perhaps the "POST /login" response should include a token that can be used on subsequent calls to ensure the user can only see messages and send using their own account.

-Finally all calls should require HTTPS (but this was already mentiond above.)

 #### Use HTTPS instead of HTTP